Regularity properties of certain convolution operators in H\"{o}lder spaces

 Finally, we consider the case in which $1/e\leq t'<t''$.
 Since $\omega_1$ is constant in $[1/e,+\infty[$, we have

 and thus the proof is complete. $\Box$

 To carry out our proofs, we need a sufficient condition for a real valued continuously differentiable function $f$ in an open subset $\Omega$ of ${\mathbb{R}}^n$ to be $\omega_1$-H\"{o}lder continuous in $\Omega$ that generalizes a corresponding sufficient condition for the $\alpha$-H\"{o}lder continuity of $f$ in $\Omega$ for some $\alpha\in ]0,1]$ of \cite[\S 2.19]{DaLaMu21}.
-Notice that a $C^1$ function on $\Omega$ is always $\omega_1$-H\"{o}lder continuous on any compact subset of $\Omega$, but it may fail to remain so as it approaches the boundary $\partial\Omega$.
+Notice that a $C^1$ function on $\Omega$ is always $\omega_1$-H\"{o}lder continuous on any compact subset of $\Omega$, but it may fail to remain so in a neighborhood of the boundary $\partial\Omega$.

 Our generalization applies to sets of class $C^1$.
 To do so, we need to introduce an appropriate neighborhood of $\partial\Omega$ in ${\mathbb{R}}^n$ and we want such a neighborhood to be `globally parametrized.'
 Thus it is natural to think of the set